GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US

 Investors then also took refuge from riskier equities by piling into Treasuries, but the rally in bonds was much larger than so far this time.

-"S&P being the first to downgrade 12 years ago was far bigger news and has allowed investors to adjust for the most important bond market in the world not being a pure AAA anymore, but it's still a big decision," said Deutsche Bank strategist Jim Reid.
+"S&P being the first to downgrade 12 years ago was far bigger news and has allowed investors to adjust for the most important bond market in the world not being a pure AAA anymore, but it's still a big decision," Deutsche Bank strategist Jim Reid said.

 While investors say the downgrade is unlikely to have a big impact on U.S. Treasuries, which underpin the financial system as an unrivalled global safe asset, it has injected some uncertainty into financial markets and cast renewed attention on the debt metrics of the world's largest economy.

-The news also came just after the U.S. Treasury said on Monday it expected to borrow $1.007 trillion in the third quarter, the largest amount yet for that period, compared with May's $274 billion estimate.
+The news also came just after the U.S. Treasury said on Monday it expected to borrow $1.007 trillion in the third quarter, the largest amount yet for that period.
+Treasury also announced that it plans to "incrementally" increase the size of its auctions across the board in the third quarter and continue increases in future quarters.

 DISAPPOINTING DATA

-Tony Sycamore, an analyst with IG, said that apart from the Fitch move, there had been some disappointing data in the U.S. and China and some weaker than expected earnings, so people were taking money off the table.
+Tony Sycamore, an analyst with IG, said that apart from the Fitch move, there had been some disappointing data in the United States and China and some weaker-than-expected earnings, so people were taking money off the table.

 Elsewhere, Japan's 10-year bond yield hit a nine-year peak on Wednesday as investors continued to test the Bank of Japan's tolerance for higher yields following Friday's surprise policy tweak.
 The yen JPY=EBS was little changed against the dollar, looking to reverse three sessions of losses.